dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 - change to the structure of ideas or to shape people's conception of them
   - history as a language of ideas we build upon
+  - controlling the truth allows you to constrain the form of context in the minds of others

 - (here, focus on imagery related to electrical systems)